cherchyk/apimcicdPublic/SensorAPI/Pipelines/README.md

 # Pipelines

-**SensorAPI-build** : pipeline to build and store into pieline artifacts the API definitions and satellite assets ready for deployment
+**SensorAPI-build** : pipeline to build and store into pipeline artifacts the API definitions and satellite assets ready for deployment

 - Optional: run script for an optional preparation
 - Optional: deploy the APIs to APIM development instance
-- Mandatory: publish artifacts to **drop** pipelines artifactory
+- Mandatory: publish artifacts to the **drop** pipelines artifactory